Paul Marcarelli: Advertising career

 In 2002 Marcarelli started appearing as the "Test Man" character in Verizon Wireless commercials, for which Entertainment Weekly named him one of the most intriguing people of 2002.

 In April 2011 Marcarelli was informed by email that Verizon was moving in a new direction with its advertising campaign.
 He remained under contract but would no longer play "Test Man".
 Marcarelli was glad that he was able to move on from it.

 Prior to Verizon, Marcarelli had already appeared in numerous commercials for companies including Old Navy, Merrill Lynch, Dasani, T-Mobile, and Heineken.
 He also performed in industrial and promotional films, and as a voiceover artist for Comedy Central, United Airlines, and Aetna Insurance, among others.

 Since 2016 Marcarelli has been working as a Sprint (later merged with T-Mobile) spokesman and often refers to his switch from Verizon to Sprint in the commercials in which he appears.

+In 2025 Marcarelli returned as a Verizon spokesman in an advertisement that also featured astronaut Buzz Aldrin.

 Personal life

-He is married to his husband Ryan Brown, who appeared with Paul in a Sprint ad.
+Paul is gay and is married to his husband Ryan Brown who owns a catering business.
+They both reside in Litchfield, Connecticut where they own a farm and two pugs.
+They also appeared in a Sprint ad together.